OpenCollarTeam/opencollarteam.github.io/docs/OpenCollar-Cuffs.md

 6. Every cuff needs the oc_cuffs script.
 Put this in last, otherwise you will get an error message.
 7. *Collar* animations can be associated with chainpoints using the Collar notecard
 8. Typical restrictions in the Arm and Leg notecard can include: touchall,showinv,viewnote,edit (Complete list further on)
+9. Instructions for a Collar ChainPoints Addon are included at the end of this document

 # Builder's Guide